-You can make EFT payments through Revenue Online, our self-service site, or through your financial institution.
-To learn more about Revenue Online or to make an EFT payment, visit www.oregon.gov/dor.
-If you pay by EFT, don't send Form OR-20-V.
+You can make EFT payments through Revenue Online or through your financial institution.
+To learn more about Revenue Online or to make an EFT payment, visit www. oregon.gov/dor.
+If you pay by EFT, don't send Form OR-20-V, Oregon Corporation Tax Payment Voucher.